-25. At its 18th Ordinary Session, held on 29-30 January 2012 in Addis Ababa, Ethiopia, on the theme "Boosting Intra-African Trade", the Assembly of Heads of State and Government of the African Union adopted a Decision (Assembly/AU/Dec.394 (XVIII) and a Declaration (Assembly/AU/Decl.1(XVIII), that reflect the strong political commitment of African leaders to accelerate and deepen the continent's market integration.
+26. At its 18th Ordinary Session, held on 29-30 January 2012 in Addis Ababa, Ethiopia, on the theme "Boosting Intra-African Trade", the Assembly of Heads of State and Government of the African Union adopted a Decision (Assembly/AU/Dec.394 (XVIII) and a Declaration (Assembly/AU/Decl.1(XVIII), that reflect the strong political commitment of African leaders to accelerate and deepen the continent's market integration.
 The Heads of State and Government agreed on a Roadmap for the establishment of a CFTA by the indicative date of 2017.
 During its 19th Ordinary Session of the Assembly of the Union, African Heads of State and Government adopted Decision Assembly/AU/Dec.426(XIX) highlighting, among others, the major achievements made in implementing the CFTA and boosting intra-African trade, especially the progress made in the operationalization of the High Level African Trade Committee and the outcomes of the consultations of Committee of seven Heads of State and Government on the challenges of low levels of intra-African trade, infrastructure, and productive capacities to the fast tracking of the CFTA and the boosting of Intra-African trade.
-The AUC is currently organizing regional consultation meeting with the various RECs on the establishment of the CFTA.